 Pamela Huber is a writer from the mid-Atlantic.

-Pamela Huber is a published writer from Lenape land in Delaware based on Piscataway land in Washington, DC.
+Pamela Huber is a Pushcart Prize-nominated author from Lenape land in Delaware.
 She holds an Honors B.A. in Literature from American University, with minors in creative writing and biology.

-As a published author, Pamela’s short stories, poetry, and nonfiction have appeared in Atlanta Review, Grace & Gravity’s Furious Gravity, Still Points Arts Quarterly, Rising Phoenix Review, OPEN: Journal of Arts & Letters, CommonLit, The Jane Goodall Institute’s Good For All News, American Literary (AmLit) Magazine, and American Way of Life (AWOL) Magazine.
+As a published author, Pamela’s short stories, poetry, and nonfiction have appeared in Atlanta Review, Grace & Gravity’s Furious Gravity, Still Points Arts Quarterly, Beyond Words Literary Magazine, Rising Phoenix Review, OPEN: Journal of Arts & Letters, Delaware Bards Poetry Review, CommonLit, The Jane Goodall Institute’s Good For All News, American Literary Magazine, and AWOL Magazine.
 Her photography has also been published in American Literary Magazine.
-She has received an honorable mention twice in Glimmer Train’s Short Story Award for New Writers contest.
+She has been nominated for the Pushcart Prize and received an honorable mention twice in Glimmer Train’s Short Story Award for New Writers contest.
 In her work as a journalist, she has interviewed Dr. Jane Goodall, American Indian Movement co-founder Clyde Bellecourt, poet Kyle Dargan, and Juan Mendez, the United Nations Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment.

-She studied and lived in Washington, DC and Rome, Italy, earning her degree from American University.
-In college, Pamela served as a poetry editor, copyeditor, and regular reader for American Literary Magazine.
-She served as a writer and editor for investigative long-form journalism magazine, AWOL Magazine, every semester, culminating in her role as Editor-in-Chief her senior year.
+Pamela studied and lived in Washington, DC and Rome, Italy.
+In college, she served as a poetry editor, copyeditor, and regular reader for American University’s Literary Magazine.
+She served as a writer and editor for the campus’s investigative long-form journalism magazine every semester, culminating in her role as Editor-in-Chief her senior year.

 After graduation, Pamela served a summer in South Lake Tahoe, California as an AmeriCorps volunteer building and maintaining outdoor trails for American Conservation Experience.

-Pamela currently resides on Piscataway land in Washington, DC.
-She works for CommonLit, an education nonprofit dedicated to improving childhood literacy.
-She loves camping, rock climbing, baking bread, dance, theatre, hiking, education policy, volunteering, and of course, reading and writing.
-You can find her on a warm spring day in a hammock at the National Arboretum.
+Pamela currently travels full time and works for CommonLit, an education nonprofit dedicated to improving childhood literacy.
+She loves travel, camping, kayaking, baking bread, dance, theatre, hiking, education policy, volunteering, and of course, reading and writing.
+You can find her on a warm spring day in a hammock at a national park.

 Please use this form to contact Pamela writing and editing opportunities.
 She is also available to teach and facilitate writing workshops.